Skip to content

 Args:

-path: Directory path where to save the buffer state
+path: File path where to save the buffer state (without extension)

 """